dxjoshi/book-summaries/README.md

 - **INVESTING**
 1. The Outsiders Eight Unconventional CEOs and Their Radically Rational Blueprint for Success by William Thorndike
-2. You Can Be A Stock Market Genius by Joel Greenblatt
+2. Stocks To Riches by Parag Parikh
 3. The Little Book That Beats The Market by Joel Greenblatt
-4. Stocks To Riches by Parag Parikh
+4. You Can Be A Stock Market Genius by Joel Greenblatt
+5. Margin of Safety by Seth Klarman

 - **Business**
 1. Dream Big by Christianne Correa